 If a company offers a DRIP that is not a DSPP, that means you need to own at least one share of stock to be able to participate.
 So you’d have to acquire a share in your name.
 To do this, you need to buy through a brokerage and have them transfer it out of street name and into your name.
 There’s a fee associated with this, so I don’t recommend that.
 Another cheaper way is to have a current shareowner give you a gift of one share.

 A few services online can help facilitate a share transfer too.
 The biggest one I know of is First Share.
 Using that service, you can buy a share from someone directly which would automatically enroll you in the DRIP.

 This whole transfer agent business has frustrated me for years.
 There have been stocks I wanted to DRIP into but didn’t want to pay extra to acquire the first share.
 Figuring out which ones do and don’t can be a pain.
 Then making sure you know all the fees associate with it is important too.
 Again, some don’t charge fees at all.
 That is why I’m telling you about them here.
 It is another option.

-Disney is another stock available through a Transfer Agent with fees, but through Loyal3 for free.
+Disney is another stock available through a Transfer Agent with fees.
 Read all about the Disney DRIP here.

 If you are looking to invest in one particular stock, the DSPP/DRIP may be a good place to start looking.
 Start at the investor relations page to see what is available.
 Then make sure you understand any fees.
-But I would also check with Loyal3 just in case the stock is on that platform.
+B

 Before the internet revolution, buying stock through a broker was very expensive.
 The price of entry was enough to scare off most small-time investors.